 Create the ideal URL for your post

-One of the most important aspects for a blog is an URL.
-You want to make sure that your URL is perfect, but with so many options you don’t know where to start.
+One of the most important aspects of a blog is an URL.
+You want to make sure that your URL is perfect, but you don’t know where to start with so many options.
 But why make an URL?
 It’s because, without a URL, people can’t find your website on search engines, and it could be losing money.
 If you look at the top websites in each category, you’ll see they all have one thing in common – an awesome URL.

-When creating a new blog post it can sometimes feel overwhelming because there’s so much at stake when choosing the right url name or title given all of its possible consequences on ranking in Google search results pages (SERPs).
+Creating a new blog post can sometimes feel overwhelming because there’s so much at stake when choosing the right URL name or title, given all of its possible consequences on ranking in Google search results pages (SERPs).
 If you’ve ever seen a blog post with tons of links pointing to it, this is why.
 The SEO-friendly URL helps Google find your content more accessible and rank it higher in SERPs.
 While you can never predict exactly how Google will rank a website, it’s usually a good idea to have a consistent and easily accessible URL for your website so people can easily access it when they’re looking for something specific.